 GOAL ACTION (What will we do to get there?)
 WORK PLAN (What are staff doing) MEASURES (How will we monitor & measure our progress towards achieving our goals?)
-RESPONSIBILITY 4.1 Design opportunities to address changing enrollment i.
-Provide meaningful evidence based reports that will support decision making in managing our resources.
+RESPONSIBILITY 4.1 Design opportunities to address changing enrollment Provide meaningful evidence based reports that will support decision making in managing our resources.
 Maintain updated information with respect to On the Ground Capacity, staffing, enrollment, and capital planning.
 Create effective and flexible staffing processes, and identify existing and/or historical practices that have prevented this.
 Staffing is timely and optimized.
 Staffing disruptions are minimized.
 HR Services Business & Financial Services Facilities Services Director of Education ii.
 Prioritize student retention in the system.
-Deliver high quality instructional programs, and provide a variety of sustainable, optional learning environments (virtual learning, e- learning, French Immersion, Advance Placement, and access to appropriate specialized programming).
+Deliver high quality instructional programs, and provide a variety of sustainable, optional learning environments (virtual learning, elearning, French Immersion, Advance Placement, and access to appropriate specialized programming).
 Maintain current levels of retention with a goal to increase retention.
 Family of Schools' Superintendents Director of Education iii.
 Update Long Term Accommodation Plan (LTAP).
 Provide updated LTAP with specific goals and timelines.
 Implementation of updated LTAP in decision making processes (capital priority submissions, disposal of surplus schools).
 Controller of Facilities Services Superintendent of Business & Financial Services Director of Education

 4.2 Optimize our facilities through responsible stewardship and engage in environmental sustainability i.
 Develop a Board Governance Policy and Administrative Operational Procedures to support the implementation of energy management and environmental sustainability throughout the system in all facilities.
-Submit the draft policy to Senior Administrative Council for feedback and approval.
 Submit the policy to the Board Policy Committee.
 Use key indicators from the AOP to measure implementation of energy management and environmental sustainability throughout the system.
 Share the AOP with staff and students to implement environmental sustainability in all schools.
 Controller of Facilities Services Director of Education ii.
 Promote educational opportunities for responsible stewardship, and engagement in environmental sustainability with staff and students.
 Share information about responsible stewardship and environmental sustainability to promote projects in schools.
 Increased number of opportunities available for schools.
 Increased participation by schools in projects.
 Controller of Facilities Services Director of Education iii.
 Create a Board-wide plan for the utilization of available spaces in schools and Board facilities.
-Review and update the Board-wide utilization plan on a regular basis (annually, semi-annually).
 Increased efficiency of use of spaces in schools/facilities.
 Increase number of community partnerships.
 Controller of Facilities Services Director of Education